mayfounder/node-red-contrib-dreamhostdns-updater/README.md

-# DreamHost for Node Red
+# DreamHost DNS Updater for Node Red
-A Node RedNode to call Dreamhost APIs based on [DreamHost API Client for Node.js](https://www.npmjs.com/package/dreamhost)
+A Node to call Dreamhost DNS APIs based on [DreamHost API Client for Node.js](https://www.npmjs.com/package/dreamhost) to update DNS entries of subdomain based on current ip address.

-For configuration it needs following information
-- Name
-- Dreamhost domain
-- Dreamhost Sub-domain
-- Dreamhost API Key

-e.g. If you want to update the dns entry of subdomain sub.domain.com with ip address information every time, then domain will be "domain.com" and subdomain will be "sub"

 ## Usage
 The input node receives ip address and updates the DNS Domain with the ip address